Nidhi-K/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

-Can run each code independently. </br>
+Can run each cpp file independently. </br>
-For tries.cpp, follow interactive instructions at runtime. </br>